githedgehog/docs/docs/install-upgrade/overview.md

 ## Install Control Node

 Control Node installation is fully air-gapped and doesn't require Internet access.
+This control node should be given a static IP address.
+Either a lease or statically assigned.

 Download the [latest stable Flatcar Container Linux ISO][Flatcar ISO] and boot into it (using IPMI attaching media, USB stick or any other way).